joshkil/lexgo/README.md

 The German lexicon used was taken from the [wortliste](https://github.com/davidak/wortliste) repo.
 Vielen Dank an den geschätzten Programmierer [@davidak](https://github.com/davidak) für seine hervorragende Arbeit.

+The python package chardet and the command line tool iconv were very helpful in detecting and converting encondings.